Rick's Free Auto Repair Advice

 P0443 Evaporative Emission Control System Purge Control Valve Circuit Malfunction

 The key to diagnosing a P0443 is in its definition: Evaporative Emission Control System Purge Control Valve Circuit Malfunction.
 That means the computer has detected a circuit issue.
-That can be an open in the purge valve solenoid windings, a short to ground in the valve’s windings, a bad or corroded electrical connector to the valve or a wiring harness issue.
+That can be caused by an open in the purge valve solenoid windings, a short to ground in the valve’s windings, a bad or corroded electrical connector to the valve, or a wiring harness issue.
+If you really want to do a P0443 fix once, don’t automatically assume it’s a bad purge valve.
+Do some diagnostic testing first.

-I recommend checking for corrosion on the pins in the connector, bent pins or signs of rodent damage on the insulation in the wiring harness.
+I recommend checking for corrosion on the connector pins, bent pins, or signs of rodent damage on the insulation in the wiring harness.

 If the connector and harness look good, you can use a multimeter to check for good power and ground by following the test procedure in the shop manual.
-If power and ground check out, then replace the purge valve.
+If power and ground check out, then replacing the purge valve is the most common P0443 fix.

 How the purge valve works